Anya Taylor-Joy: 2020–present: Rise to prominence

+In 2025, she starred opposite Miles Teller in Scott Derrickson's romantic action film The Gorge, which released on Apple TV+.
+She will next star with Chris Evans in the action comedy film Sacrifice.

+On August 18, 2025, it was reported that Taylor-Joy will portray a young Joni Mitchell in a Cameron Crowe-directed biopic; Meryl Streep is to play an older Mitchell.

+Personal life

+Taylor-Joy began a relationship with the American musician Malcolm McRae, frontman of the rock band More, in 2021.
+They married in a private ceremony on 1 April 2022 in New Orleans.
+They held a second ceremony in September 2023 at the Palazzo Pisani Moretta in Venice, Italy.

+Public image

-Public imageThe Hollywood Reporter named Taylor-Joy on their list of 2016 Hollywood's Rising Stars 35 and Under, and she was included in a similar list compiled by W magazine in 2017.
+The Hollywood Reporter named Taylor-Joy on their list of 2016 Hollywood's Rising Stars 35 and Under, and she was included in a similar list compiled by W magazine in 2017.
 In 2019, she appeared on the annual Forbes 30 Under 30 list, a compilation of "the brightest young entrepreneurs, innovators and game changers in the world".
 In 2020, she was named "Breakthrough Entertainer" of the Year by the Associated Press and "Breakout Star of 2020" by the New York Post.
-In 2021, Time magazine included Taylor-Joy on its 100 Next list of "emerging leaders who are shaping the future", with a tribute written by former World Chess Champion Garry Kasparov.
+In 2021, Time included Taylor-Joy on its 100 Next list of "emerging leaders who are shaping the future", with a tribute written by former World Chess Champion Garry Kasparov.
 She has been an ambassador for brands including Viktor & Rolf, Tiffany & Co.
 Dior's fashion and makeup, and Jaeger-LeCoultre.